straut12/sj4u-gh/_pages/ref/coding/python.md

 ```

 A browser window should open up with the python package/modules.
 You'll recognize the same directories listed from sys.path above.
 However the built-in modules are included here, too.
-Under Bult-in Modules select "time".
+Under Built-in Modules select "time".
 Scrolls past the Classes down to the  functions and you'll find "sleep".
 Now use the interpreter to experiment with importing it.
 Use pydoc to Explore Packages/Modules
 ​Pydoc is a graphical way to explore packages/modules in a directory (packages/modules you've created in that directory and the installed packages/modules by python).

 **Create Your Own Package Module**
-The best way to get familiar with the package/mdoule concept is creating your own packages (directories) and modules (file.py).
+The best way to get familiar with the package/module concept is creating your own packages (directories) and modules (file.py).
 * Create \__init__.py inside the directories to make them packages.
 * Create simple functions with a print("function") inside the modules.
 Now experiment with different import syntax.